Makerspace Policies & Guidelines

 • The Makerspace reserves the right to halt, delete, or disallow the creation of items.

-• The Maker agrees that the Makerspace is not responsible for any manufacturing defects or the quality of workmanship of any tools, materials or equipment supplied by the Makerspace or for the quality or condition of a user’s project.
+• The user agrees that the Makerspace is not responsible for any manufacturing defects or the quality of workmanship of any tools, materials or equipment supplied by the Makerspace or for the quality or condition of a user’s project.

 • The Makerspace reserves the right to place age limits for participation in classes depending on the content of the class.